-Up to 5 people (one administrator and 4 non-administrators) may access the Switch via Web Configurator at any one time.
+Up to five people (one administrator and four non-administrators) may access the Switch through Web Configurator at any one time.

 • An administrator is someone who can both view and configure Switch changes.
-The username for the Administrator is always admin.
+The user name for the Administrator is always admin.
 The default administrator password is 1234.